Director & Audition Notes"12 Angry Jurors" will be directed by Mark Dudley. Carrie-Anne Taylor will be the Stage Manager.

-Auditions will be on Sunday, October 20th at 3 PM and Monday, October 21st at 6 PM.
+Auditions will be on Sunday, February 2nd at 3 PM and Monday, February 3rd at 6 PM.
 Attending both auditions dates is encouraged, but not required.
-Tuesday will be held for callbacks if needed. |
+Tuesday will be held for callbacks if needed.
+Auditions are open to those 18+. |

 Performance Dates